 Medicaid expansion from the Affordable Care Act (ACA, or "Obamacare") offers eligibility to Medicaid to those people who earn 138% of the federal poverty level (technically, only those under 133% of poverty level qualify, but 5% of income will be ignored, effectively making the new limit 138%).
 This means that in states that expand Medicaid, a family of four making $2,610 per month or less can get coverage from Medicaid.
 (In contrast, most states now limit Medicaid for adults to those who make under 50-100% of the federal poverty level.)

-So far, about half the states have opted into Medicaid expansion.
-A handful are actively debating whether to join in, and about 20 states appear be opting out of Medicaid expansion.
+States, however, can opt out of “Medicaid expansion” because of a Supreme Court decision on the ACA in June 2012.
+So far, a little more than half the states have opted into Medicaid expansion.
+A handful are still actively debating whether to join in, and about 20 states are opting out of Medicaid expansion.
 There is no deadline for states to approve a Medicaid expansion, so states that have not opted into Medicaid expansion may continue to debate it over the next year or so.

 States That Have Approved Medicaid Expansion

-States That Won’t Opt Into Medicaid Expansion
+States That Have Not Opted Into Medicaid Expansion

-What happens in the states that don't allow Medicaid expansion?
+What happens in states that don't allow Medicaid expansion?
 Many low-income adults who are under 65 and without children will go without health care.
 Some may qualify for a subsidy to buy inexpensive insurance through the federal Health Care Marketplace, but if they don’t, they won’t get hit with the penalty for not having insurance.
 (The individual mandate rules allow for those with very low income to avoid the penalty.)

-Of all the following states that are not opting into Medicaid expansion, only Idaho is moving forward with plans to operate its own state-based health care marketplace to offer health care plans to consumers.
+Of all the states that are not opting into Medicaid expansion, only Idaho is moving forward with plans to operate its own state-based health care marketplace to offer health care plans to consumers.
 Folks in the other states will need to use the federal Health Care Marketplace.